Indiana University Maurer School of Law—Bloomington: LLM & Other Law Programs

 - Rule of Law and Constitutional Design (12 credits)

 Doctor of Juridical Science (SJD)

 The Doctor of Juridical Science (SJD) program provides a select number of students the opportunity for extended study, research, and scholarly writing.
 The centerpiece of this program is a doctoral dissertation completed under the supervision of a faculty advisor and committee.
 Graduates of this program have achieved distinction in their home countries as law professors or in public service.
 All SJD applicants must have outstanding academic records, evidencing excellent analytical ability and English writing skills.
 Applicants submit a research proposal, which will be the basis for their dissertation, and a substantial academic legal writing sample.
 The SJD dissertation is expected to be of publishable quality and make an original contribution to the student’s field.
 Upon matriculation, SJD students must spend at least one year in residence at the law school.
-The SJD degree is awarded upon the successful completion of at least 30 credit hours (including three required courses and up to 8 credit hours for relevant coursework approved by the faculty advisor), a proposal defense (which takes place in the first semester of matriculation), and a dissertation defense, as well as the submission of the completed dissertation.
+The SJD degree is awarded upon the successful completion of at least 30 credit hours (including two required courses and up to 8 credit hours for relevant coursework approved by the faculty advisor), a proposal defense (which takes place in the first semester of matriculation), and an oral dissertation defense, as well as the submission of the completed dissertation.

 Doctor of Philosophy (PhD) in Law and Democracy

 The Law and Democracy Program is open to international and domestic applicants and allows students to learn about the role of law in new and fragile democracies through coursework and experience in the field, training in the law and the social sciences, and comparative analyses of the experience of the United States and other countries.
 Please visit the program website for more information and instructions on how to apply.

 Our fall applications open at the beginning of October and spring applications open at the beginning of July.
 Your application and all supporting documents must be submitted through LSAC by the following application deadlines:

 - LLM, MCL, and Certificate: